hmcts/design-system/app/views/content/hmcts-a-z/README.md

 When the respondent (the person being divorced) tries to prevent a divorce.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Desertion

 Explanation:
-One of the facts (reasons) for divorce which can be used when the applicant's spouse abandoned them (left without their agreement).
+One of the facts (reasons) for divorce which can be used when the applicant's husband or wife left the family home without agreement.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Directions

 Explanation:
-Instructions given to one or more of the parties by a judge during court or tribunal proceedings.
+Instructions given by a judge during a court or tribunal hearing.

 For citizens:
-Use with explanation
+Use with explanation.

 ### Dispense with service

 Explanation:
-A court service that the applicant can apply for if their spouse doesn't respond to the divorce application.
+A court service that an applicant can apply for if their spouse doesn't respond to the divorce application.
 If granted, the court will decide that the applicant doesn't need their spouse's response to continue with the divorce.

 For citizens:
-Use with explanation
+Use with explanation.

 ### District judge